tendermint/tendermint/docs/tendermint-core/state-id.md

 As a result:

 * verification of a vote for the block at height `N` requires information about the state at height `N-1`
 * block at height `N` contains a commit referring to state ID at height `N-2`

- ## Initial state ID

- Initial state ID inside first block contains:

- * height: 0
- * LastAppHash equal to genesis doc AppHash